SnowyMouse/invader/README.md

   -E --erase <key>             Delete the selected struct(s).
   -G --get <key>               Get the value with the given key.
   -h --help                    Show this list of options.
+  -H --checksum                Output the calculated checksum of the tag.
   -i --info                    Show license and credits.
   -I --insert <key> <#> <pos>  Add # structs to the given index or "end" if the
                                end of the array.